xuxiao/reserve-data/README.md

   fromTime: from timepoint - uint64, unix millisecond (optional if empty then get from first activity)
   toTime: to timepoint - uint64, unix millisecond (optional if empty then get to last activity)
 ```
+Note: `fromTime` and `toTime` shouldn't be included into signing message.
 ### Get immediate pending activities (signing required)
 ```
 <host>:8000/immediate-pending-activities